How do you choose who teaches at PUGS?

 What kind of course materials do I need to produce?

 For the most part, the way you run your course is up to you.
-However, we would be happy to work with you on materials like slide decks and handouts - just reach out and we’d be happy to collaborate.
+However, students expect homework to be assigned before and discussed in class.

 How do I market my course?